ESG FAQ

 -

-- An internal and external stakeholder consultation (materiality assessment), focused on analyzing key stakeholders' expectations, is performed prior to each SSI program launch every three to five years (the last exercise was done in 2020).
+- The materiality assessment, focused on analyzing key stakeholders' expectations, is performed prior to each SSI program launch every three to five years (last exercise done in 2020).

 - The Group risk matrix, led by the Group Risk Management function, is updated every year.